 - A description of the change

-According to ITIL 4, “emergency changes should be subject to the same testing, assessment, and authorization as normal changes, but it may be acceptable to defer some documentation until after the change has been implemented.”
+, “emergency changes should be subject to the same testing, assessment, and authorization as normal changes, but it may be acceptable to defer some documentation until after the change has been implemented.”

 Emergency changes shouldn’t be available to the average end user.
 Permissions should be segmented and only available to certain roles like IT security managers, change managers, etc. Standard change templates are structured and preapproved by the CAB.
 Certain parts from the standard change template can be applied to an emergency, but the latter requires “on the fly” decision making and doesn’t operate on a schedule.
 This, because the requester will be well-versed in the change that needs to happen and it will require as much detail as possible.

 Emergency changes must be addressed carefully.
 If not handled properly, more incidents, problems, and risks can infiltrate the business and cause more damage than what was already done.
-Once the change has been triggered,
+Once the change

 - The change manager, in consultation with the change owner, will validate the emergency change.